wojtkowiak/meteor-desktop/README.md

 PRs are always welcome and encouraged.
 If you will need help at any stage of preparing a PR just file an issue.
 It is also good to file a feature request issue before you will start working to discuss the need and implementation approach.

+Currently this package does not work when linked with `npm link`.
+To set up your dev environment it is best to create a clean `Meteor` project, add `meteor-desktop` to dependencies with a relative path to the place where you have cloned this repo and in scripts add `desktop` with `node ./path/to/meteor-desktop/dist/bin/cli.js`.
+ Also to make changes in the desktop HCP plugins run `Meteor` project with `METEOR_PACKAGE_DIRS` set to `/absolute/path/to/meteor-desktop/plugins` so that they will be taken from the cloned repo.

 ## FAQ